EmmanuelOforiMunufie/Machine-Learning/README.md

-#Introduction to  Machine-Learning mini course on kaggle
+#Introduction to Machine-Learning course on kaggle